mnitta220/microservices-demo-rust/README.md

 ## Development

-The method for developing this project on a local PC is described in the [Rewrite in Rust](/docs/rust/en/index.md).
+The method for developing this project on a local PC is described in the [Rewriting in Rust](/docs/rust/en/index.md).

 See also original [Development guide](/docs/development-guide.md).